SeanKilleen/seankilleen.github.io/_posts/2024-02-03-my-current-approach-to-software-delivery.md

 ## Asynchronous Communication

+Less meetings.
+More chats and wikis and empowering people to make decisions.
+Leave messages and don't expect immediate responses.

 ## Live Artifact Collaboration

+Don't share office file copies etc. Make them live collaborative docs and share links.
+Something magical happens.

+A recent example of this: rather than downloading some analysis in an Excel sheet, we started making it a link.
+Now I can add questions as comments using the review tool, and even assign those to someone, and we see the whole history right in the document.

 ## Unblock Others First.
 That's My Job, too.

+It may seem counter-intuitive because people don't like to context switch.

 ## Doing the Best Work of Your Life is Not 9-5